syyynth/hyperskill/python/0324 - Jeopardy! Question Answering Bot/README.md

+This is the *Jeopardy!
+Question Answering Bot* project I made myself.

-Create a bot that can answer questions in different fields of knowledge, using the Jeopardy! question-answering database.
+<p>Create a bot that can answer questions in different fields of knowledge, using the Jeopardy! question-answering database.
 In 2011, IBM Watson beat people at this game.
-Can your QA bot do better?
+Can your QA bot do better?</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/324?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/324</a>

+Here's the link to the project: https://hyperskill.org/projects/324

+Check out my profile: https://hyperskill.org/profile/1254124

 ```python
 Hello!
 I'm Ken Jennings, a question answering bot who knows answers to all questions from the 'Jeopardy!' game.